Skip to content

 “I serve at the pleasure of the president.”

-“That you do.
+“I suppose.
 You may go.”

-Sharon didn’t go directly to her room to get dressed, but made a few phone calls and used the Embassy computer room to check her email.
-So it was some time later that she came across Wallace in the hall.
+Sharon didn’t go directly to her room to get dressed but made a few phone calls and used the Embassy computer room to check her email.
+So, it was some time later that she came across Wallace in the hall.

 “I just met with the president,” he said.
 He looked at her.
 “What did you say to him?”